-Mr Wright was educated at Oxford University (M.A.) and holds a Certified Diploma in Accounting and Finance (from the ACCA).
-He is Foundation Fellow, Corpus Christi College, Oxford.
+Mr Wright was educated at Oxford University (M.A.) and holds a Certified Diploma in Accounting and Finance.
+He was elected Foundation and Honorary Fellow, Corpus Christi College, Oxford.

 David Hunter

 David Hunter is Managing Director of Hunter Advisers, a property fund consultancy which offers advice on the launch and operation of property funds in the UK and overseas.
 Coupled with this role, he has a number of non-executive positions in UK and international property companies, focused on delivering value for shareholders.
 Until 2005, David was a leading Pan-European property fund manager with over 20 years' experience and an exceptional track record of building and running fund management businesses.